K12 Probiotics neutralize Bad Breath and Prevent Infection

 SUMMARY: If your bad breath just isn't going away, no matter what you do, then perhaps it's time you switched to K12 probiotics.
-These all-natural specialty breath fresheners fight fire with fire, using bacteria to combat the odor-causing microbes that live in your mouth.
+These specialty breath fresheners fight fire with fire, using bacteria to combat the odor-causing microbes that live in your mouth.
 And they really work, as three separate studies just reaffirmed.